AbdullahZuhair21/OSCP-Notes/README.md

 -     load incognito
 -     list_tokens -u
 -     impersonate_token "NT AUTHORITY\SYSTEM"
-use godpotato
-check Jeeves box FYR
+sometimes you need to migrate to another process to get the NT AUTHORITY\SYSTEM use godpotato check Jeeves box FYR
 1- use juicy potato by transferring the file to the target machine (AV is off)